-The two organizations created by Yehudit serve one primary purpose: to teach Empowerment Self Defense (ESD) techniques, abuse-prevention skills, and personal safety strategies to all who want and need them.
+Yehudit has founded two organizations, both of which are dedicated to teaching Empowerment Self Defense (ESD) techniques, abuse-prevention skills, and personal safety strategies to all who want and need them.

-ESD Global Inc., of which she is founder, president, and most recently the interim executive director, is a U.S.-based non-profit committed to making ESD training accessible worldwide.
+ESD Global Inc., of which she is founder and president, is a US-based non-profit that makes ESD training accessible worldwide.

-She is also a founder, the former CEO, and senior advisor of El HaLev, an Israeli NGO dedicated to providing ESD and martial arts instruction to women, children, and other vulnerable populations.
+Yehudit is also a founder, former CEO, and senior advisor of El HaLev, an Israeli NGO that provides ESD and martial arts instruction to women, children, and other vulnerable populations.

-El HaLev holds Consultative Status with UN ECOSOC (United Nations Economic and Social Council) and is considered an expert resource.
-In addition, El Halev is the recipient of the Midot Seal of Effectiveness for non-profit organizations; an award which is a testament to El HaLev’s success in making significant social change.
+El HaLev holds Consultative Status with UN ECOSOC (United Nations Economic and Social Council) and is considered to be an expert resource.
+In addition, El Halev is the recipient of the Midot Seal of Effectiveness for non-profit organizations, an award which attests to El HaLev’s success in stimulating significant social change.

-Other highlights of Yehudit’s speaking career include an ESD workshop at the Girl Up Leadership Summit and a talk entitled “The Role of Empowerment Self Defense as a Method of Sexual and Domestic Violence Prevention” at the 3rd Annual Conference on Domestic Violence in Oslo, Norway.
+Other highlights of Yehudit’s speaking career include an ESD workshop at the Girl Up Leadership Summit and a talk entitled “The Role of Empowerment Self Defense as a Method of Sexual and Domestic Violence Prevention,” delivered at the 3rd Annual Conference on Domestic Violence in Oslo, Norway.

-In 2018, Yehudit spoke about the importance of Empowerment Self Defense training at the Women Moving Millions Summit.
-Through her work with The Lions of Judah Association, she has worked to create social justice, aid the vulnerable, and preserve human dignity.
+Yehudit has given presentations on the importance of Empowerment Self Defense training at Women Moving Millions Summits.
+Through her work with The Lions of Judah Association, she has spearheaded projects that generate social justice, aid the vulnerable, and preserve human dignity.

 Learning to defend ourselves isn’t about gender or taking sides.
 It’s not about being violent.
 It’s about defending our right to set and enforce the boundaries that keep us emotionally and physically safe."

-Yehudit’s awards include the Israeli Ministry of Social Equality’s Honor Award for prevention of violence against women, the Colleen Gragen Award of Inspiration by the National Women’s Martial Arts Federation, Jerusalem Woman of the Year (WIZO) award, and the Woman of Valour Award from the Ambassadors' Club of Israel.
-She was counted among Nashim Magazine’s Top 50 women in Israel.
+Yehudit’s awards include the Israeli Ministry of Social Equality’s Honor Award for prevention of violence against women, the Colleen Gragen Award of Inspiration by the National Women’s Martial Arts Federation, the Jerusalem Woman of the Year (WIZO) award, and the Woman of Valor Award from the Ambassadors' Club of Israel.
+Nashim Magazine counted Yehudit as one of their Top 50 Women in Israel.